Friday 7th May 2021

 Quorn Parish Councillors

 Throughout his life he has been involved as a volunteer, trustee and chairman with many charities, mainly in the areas of green and built environmental conservation and volunteering.
-He chaired the Conservation Volunteers (turnover £25m) and is presently a trustee of Butterfly Conservation.
+His trusteeships have included the Conservation Volunteers, Butterfly Conservation and the Quorn Old School.
 He lobbied in Parliament for the 2005 Charities Act and worked as a consultant grant assessor for the Big Lottery.
 He has extensive knowledge of governance and has written and lectured on its application.

 I have lived in Quorn all my life, our family going back several generations on my fathers side.
 I went to St. Bartholomew's School (now the old School Community Building, Tea Shop and Library) and later Rawlins.
 I am married to Bill and have two grown up children - Mark and Aimee.
 My faith in God is the driving force in my life.
 I was an active member of Quorn Baptist Church and was a play group leader there, a job I greatly enjoyed until twenty six years ago when I became ill with ME.